kevinveenbirkenbach/cymais/roles/latex/README.md

 You can customize this role by adjusting the list of LaTeX packages in `main.yml` to meet your specific needs.

 ## Support and Contributions
-For support, feedback, or contributions, feel free to open an issue or a pull request in the `computer-playbook` repository.
+For support, feedback, or contributions, feel free to open an issue or a pull request in the `cymais` repository.
 Contributions that enhance or extend the role's capabilities are always welcome.